rukbotto/jekyll-index-pages/README.md

 This will tell the plugin to generate index pages with given title and excerpt, using the layout named `_layouts/blog.html`.
-Each index page will contain up to 20 posts.
+Each index page will contain up to 20 documents.
 First page can be accessed at `/blog/`.
 Subsequent pages can be accessed at `/blog/<page-num>/`.

+> Documents are sorted automatically using document's `date` setting, the
+> first being the most recent.

 If you want to generate index pages for categories, add the `categories` setting to `index_page` section: